celo-org/docs/docs/celo-codebase/protocol/identity/encrypted-cloud-backup.md

 ### Recovery

-During recovery, the application should determine if a cloud backup is available.
+During recovery, the application should determine if a backup is available in their cloud account.
 On iOS, this can be done automatically.
-On Android, the user may choose to restore from cloud backup, at which point they should be prompted to choose their Google account.
+On Android, the user may choose to restore from a cloud backup, at which point they should be prompted to choose their Google account.

-If a backup is available the user may select to restore from cloud backup, at which point they should be asked for their PIN or password.
+If a backup is available the user may select to restore from a cloud backup, at which point they should be asked for their PIN or password.
 Given the PIN or password, the application should combine it with the salt value and query ODIS to retrieve the hardened key for decrypting the account key backup.
 If successful, the user will be sent to the home screen.
 If unsuccessful, the user will be given the option to try again or enter their mnemonic phrase instead.